Zoestra/Zandralor-Campaign-Setting/Zandralor Setting.md

-## Way of Dharma
+## Way of the Unbroken Chain
-a neutral god of death and reincarnation analog to buddhism
+a neutral god of death and reincarnation
+Founded by Anh Minh in Bok'nang (before it was called that) Diety is called Loc'Nang - *Lord of Reincarnation* (it/its) its followers

 ## The Fool
 a chaotic god of trickery and insanity. many of his followers are anarchists, and are behind many of the largest coups and terrorist attacks. they enjoy spreading chaos for its own sake.
 Followers of the Fool often secretly worm their way into positions of power within large organizations, with the aim of causing chaos from the inside.